jochym/qecalc/DOC/sphinx/quickTutorial.rst

     outdir: temp/

     [pw.x]
-    pwfInput: scf.in
+    pwInput: scf.in
     pwOutput: scf.out

 [Launcher] section is common for all tasks (but its variables can be independently modified for each specific task during the execution).
-Some tasks are serial, some are parallel. para/serial variables specify launching parameters for these two classes of tasks.
+Some tasks are serial, some are parallel, para/serial variables specify launching parameters for these two classes of tasks.
 If serialPrefix is empty, a serial task will be launched on a head node.

 Task sections can also contain Quantum Espresso varialbes, corresponding to input/output